PaulBarrionuevo11/Bilbo-Explorer/README.md

 # Introduction
 Bilbo is the aspiration of drones flying the airspace of the planet Earth and maybe one day Mars.
-With the combination of a strong design, computer architecture and the understanding of the laws of physics, Bilbo tries to motivate an ambitious project that can be share with others.
+With the combination of a strong design, computer architecture and the understanding of the laws of physics.

 # Project Overview
 The Idea is to work with relative out of the shelf components and the set up a flight controller and adjust PID controllers from a bench.
 Then move it to a real drone and validate the calibrated parameters.